 YAY Today’s Support Coordinators and Psychosocial Recovery Coaches can also help you understand the NDIS and get the support you need.
-Our team is experienced in working with the NDIS and can provide you with information and guidance on accessing the NDIS and developing your NDIS plan.
+Our team is experienced in working with the NDIS.
+They can provide you with information and guidance on accessing the NDIS and developing your NDIS plan.
 We can also connect you with local service providers, and advocacy services to help you get the support you need.
 Reach out to us through the button listed above!

-Advocacy services can help you understand your rights and responsibilities under the NDIS and ensure that your needs are being met.
+These services can help you understand your rights and responsibilities under the NDIS and ensure that your needs are being met.
 Advocacy services can provide support and advice on a range of NDIS-related issues, including access to services and supports, funding, and plan reviews.

 To find an advocacy service, visit the Disability Advocacy Finder on the NDIS website by clicking here.